What does future hold for Gallagher?

 "He's a fantastic player to have.
 He gives everything to the team and he can score goals.
 To have a midfielder who can score 10-15 goals is important."

-In his BBC Sport column, former Tottenham player Garth Crooks says Gallagher would be making a "terrible mistake" if he stayed at Chelsea.
+In his BBC Sport Column, former Tottenham player Garth Crooks says Gallagher would be making a "terrible mistake" if he stayed at Chelsea.

 "The only problem with this is he is either going to cost Patrick Vieira too much money to buy - or worse he stays at Chelsea, which in my view would be a terrible mistake by the player," he adds.